Some health workers at Health NZ public hospitals and services are planning to strike on Thursday 23 October to 7am on Friday 24 October.

 When you participate in the National Bowel Screening Programme (NBSP), your bowel screening test result will be stored on the NBSP Bowel Screening Register.

 If you need a publicly funded colonoscopy, information from your colonoscopy will be stored in a centralised database called the Provation Centralised Database.
-Information from this database will be used to update the Bowel Screening Register.
+Your privacy and confidentiality will be fully respected at all times.

 The Bowel Screening Register stores: